mouradanillo/Snake/README.md

 # Snake
-Based on the classic Snake game, this applications was designed in Python 3.
+Based on the classic Snake game, this application was coded in Python 3.